Vonage/vivid-3/libs/components/src/lib/popup/README.md

 ## Caveat

 Document elements display precedence is formed by the imaginary z-axis [stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context), commonly by order of which elements are rendered and special properties (e.g. _z-index_).
-Popup component is a low level element, unaware of its document context, but in most cases required to overlay on top of all elements.
+Popup component is a low level element, unaware of its document context, but is, in most cases, required to overlay on top of all elements.

 A common practice used in apps / frameworks to promote a popup component to top other elements z-axis, is to utilise a service that dynamically appends a popup component to the end of the body element, when called for.